ITU-BDSA2024-GROUP30/Chirp/docs/Sophie.md

 ## Build, test, release, and deployment
 ### Build
-<p>Figure XXX below illustrates the build process.
-By running dotnet build in the terminal, an implicit run of dotnet restore is triggered.
+Figure XXX below illustrates the build process.
+By running `dotnet build` in the terminal, an implicit run of `dotnet restore` is triggered.
 After restoring, .dll files are created for each .csproj file.
-When all .dll files are created, the terminal will output a 'Build Successful!' message.</p>
+When all .dll files are created, the terminal will output a `Build Successful!` message.

 ![Illustration of the building process for _Chirp!_](../docs/images/BDSA-build.png)